Bricktionary

 There are a few common scenarios in which buyers might run into C of O issues.
 It might be that a townhouse has been upgraded to create additional living space: A two-family turned into a three-family would typically need a new C of O, but you may find owners who neglected this step.

-If you’ve inherited an issue as a buyer, the time frame for getting the C of O to match the property will all depend on the extent of the work, whether it is up to code, if the layout needs to be reconfigured to meet the DOB’s requirements, and whether the zoning for the property allows the change in the first place.
-Once the DOB receives an online request for a new certificate of occupancy, it takes on average 10 business days to review the request and make a determination.
+If you’ve inherited an issue as a buyer, the time frame for getting the C of O to match the property will depend on the extent of the work, whether it is up to code, if the layout needs to be reconfigured to meet the DOB’s requirements, and whether the zoning for the property allows the change in the first place.
+Once the DOB receives an online request for a new certificate of occupancy, it takes, on average, 10 business days to review the request and make a determination.

 How do C of O issues affect a sale?